percona/k8spg-docs/docs/users.md

 ### YAML Object Format

-The default name of the Secrets object for these users is `cluster1-users` and can be set in the CR for your cluster in `spec.secretName` to something different.
+The default name of the Secrets object for these users is `cluster1-users` and can be set in the CR for your cluster in `spec.secretsName` to something different.
 When you create the object yourself, it should match the following simple format: